Why do we collect information about you?

 We keep your health records secure

-Everyone working for the NHS has a legal duty to keep information about you confidential and secure under the Data Protection Act 1998 and the Caldicott principles.
+Everyone working for the NHS has a legal duty to keep information about you confidential and secure under the General Data Protection Regulation / Data Protection and the Caldicott principles.
 We use the minimum amount of information required to inform the people who need to know to provide you care.

 Anyone who receives information from us is also under a legal duty to do the same and has a confidentiality clause in their contract.
 Breaking those rules can result in being dismissed.